jon-choi/scheduler/README.md

 npm install
 npm start
 ```
-These files act as our API server.
+These files will act as our API server.

 ## Running Jest Test Framework